The-Digital-Renaissance/vinci-smart-contract/README.md

 This is the code repository of the Vinci ERC20 smart contract.
 Vinci is a standard ERC20 contract with a supply of 500 million tokens (at 18 decimals).

 All tokens are owned by the contract upon deployment.
-The only important functionality is the ability to lock tokens for a given benificiary for a certain amount of time.
+The first important functionality is the ability to lock tokens for a given benificiary for a certain amount of time.
 Once the contract is deployed, the tokens will be locked according to